 Take inventory of all the audible distractions you deal with on a daily basis that are within your control.
 Identify which notifications are indeed legitimate.
 I purposefully schedule meeting reminders within Outlook.
 I want those reminders to break me out of my zone so I can switch hats and focus my attention on reviewing notes and adequately preparing for the meeting.
 Otherwise, I might miss it or show up unprepared!
 I don’t have an internal clock that alerts me when it's 15 minutes to one o’clock so I choose to keep meeting reminders turned on.

 Turn Them Off!

-Employers recognize cell phone calls and texting (50%) and social media (38%) as primary productivity stoppers according to the same CareerBuilder survey.
+Employers recognize cell phone calls and texting (50%) and social media (38%) as primary productivity stoppers.
 It doesn’t matter if you’re an employee, entrepreneur, or business owner.
 The result is always the same: succumbing to small distractions adds up to giant gaps in productivity.
 If you respond to chimes, dings, and rings you hear, or even just lose a bit of focus any time a notification sounds, you are forced to be reactive to your environment.
 As a result, you are at the mercy of everyone else’s wants and needs.
-Instead, proactively respond to the people on the other end of those notifications on scheduled intervals, at times you choose.
+Instead, proactively respond to the people on the other end of those notifications at scheduled intervals, at times you choose.
 Choose to be productive by choosing to minimize distractions!